 When courts remove the disincentives created by Congress, law enforcement behaves precisely as one would expect.
 First, the law enforcement agencies maximize revenue by seizing money whenever possible, even without any good reason.
 Second, when an owner objects, law enforcement uses the time and expense of litigation as negotiating leverage to extract a settlement allowing the government to keep part of the wrongfully seized money.
 Finally, in the rare cases where the innocent owner has the wherewithal to fight back in court, law enforcement drags out the litigation for years in the hope of obtaining a settlement, but then returns the money at the very last minute before the court rules, so as to avoid paying the innocent owner’s attorneys’ fees.
 No part of the process has anything to do with fighting crime.

-Now, the Institute for Justice is teaming up with Miladis to bring her petition for attorneys’ fees to the U.S. Supreme Court.
-The government can’t take your property, keep it for years, and then suddenly give it back and pretend like nothing happened.
+The Institute for Justice teamed up with Miladis to bring her petition for attorneys’ fees to the U.S. Supreme Court.
+The government should not be able take your property, keep it for years, and then suddenly give it back and pretend like nothing happened.
+Unfortunately, in April 2020, the Supreme Court declined to hear the case.